 Adding photos/images is a very personal touch and is used by some as an added security feature, as the engraving(s) are an identifying mark and can’t (easily) be removed.
 Photos and images can be engraved onto all the materials mentioned below, but most frequently engrave metals and plastics.

 The strength of a image/photo laser engraving is largely dependent on the quality of the source image, we therefore recommend high-resolution photos with a minimum of 600 DPI and higher.
 See our detailed article on this topic here.

 What materials can I use laser engraving on?

-Laser engraving can be used on a huge variety of materials, which includes:
+Engraving can be used on a huge variety of materials, which includes:

-Plastic (only with a CO2 laser)
+- Plastics (only with a CO2 laser) and

-Engraving tiles is made easy with a laser from SPIEach material can present its own challenges, hence the need for a reliable and efficient process.
+Engraving tiles is made easy with a laser from SPI.
+Each material can present its own challenges, hence the need for a reliable and efficient process.
 For example, brass is a metal with a high level of reflectivity and thermal conductivity, characteristics that could make some setups struggle.
 This is why using a fiber laser, in particular, is especially beneficial; we have covered more on this below.